 First there was ‘golden milk’, and now images of dreamy-looking ‘moon milk’ seem to be dominating our social feeds.
 So what has sparked the latest interest in herb and spice-filled milk drinks, and are they worth the hype?

 In India, the concept of blending warm milk and herbs and spices is not new.
-In the case of ‘moon milk’, blending cardamom, cinnamon and Ayurvedic herb ashwagandha (known for its anxiety-easing properties), dates back hundreds of years.
+In the case of ‘moon milk’, blending cardamom, cinnamon and Ayurveda: The magic of living wiselyherb ashwagandha (known for its anxiety-easing properties), dates back hundreds of years.

 It is no coincidence that as our interest in Ayurveda (India’s ancient health system) increases, so does our awareness of warming cups of milk, herbs and spices to benefit wellbeing.

-What stands ‘golden’ and ‘moon milk’ apart from other milky drinks is that they incorporate Ayurvedic herbs, such as turmeric and ashwagandha, which are also adaptogens.
+What stands ‘golden’ and ‘moon milk’ apart from other milky drinks is that they incorporate Ayurvedic herbs, such as The amazing benefits of turmericand ashwagandha, which are also What are adaptogens?.

 Adaptogens essentially help the body adapt to current emotional and physical stressors.
 For example, they can help bring calm in times of heightened strain, bring peace to a racing mind in the middle of the night, and provide clarity and give energy when we are tired.